INEA is running parts of Horizon 2020, the EU's €77 billion research and innovation programme for 2014-2020, in the areas of transport and energy.

 See other energy-related funding opportunities in Horizon 2020.

-There are no open calls for funding at the moment.
-You can find more information about closed and upcoming calls on the Horizon 2020 Participant portal:
+You can find more information about closed and upcoming calls on the Funding and Tenders Portal.

 These calls are part of the Smart, Green and Integrated Transport Challenge.

 Their specific focus is to support research and innovation activities in relation with low-carbon and sustainable transport; automated road transport; electrified vehicles; safe and resilient transport systems; European industrial leadership as well as behavioural issues and user needs for mobility solutions.

 The last Horizon 2020 Transport Info Day presented the 2019 funding opportunities offered by the EU's Horizon 2020 Programme to projects focusing on smart, green and integrated transport.
 It was a virtual event and took place on 23 October 2018.
 You can find more information, including a recording of the event, here.